Trees Native To Kentucky

 Common Species Found Across the Commonwealth

-Tree Name Scientific Name Primary Habitat
+Tree Gens Scientific Gens Primary Habitat

 Tulip Poplar Liriodendron tulipifera Deep, rich, moist soils

-White Oak Quercus alba Well-drained upland sites
+White Oak Quercus alba Well-drained upland site

 Spotlight on Iconic Kentucky Trees